uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {panel type="curiosity"}

-# What's going on with Two's complement?
+# What's going on with two's complement?

 The idea of using a "complementary" number to change subtraction to addition can be seen by doing the same in decimal.
-The complement of a decimal digit is the digit that adds up to 10; for example, the complement of 4 is 6, and the complement of 8 is 2.
+The {glossary-link term="complement"}complement{glossary-link end} of a decimal digit is the digit that adds up to 10; for example, the complement of 4 is 6, and the complement of 8 is 2.
-(The word "complement" comes from the root "complete" - it completes it to a nice round number.)
+(The word "complement" comes from the root "complete" &ndash; it completes it to a nice round number.)

 Subtracting 2 from 6 is the same as adding the complement, and ignoring the extra 1 digit on the left.
 The complement of 2 is 8, so we add 8 to 6, giving (1)4.